-If you are a software developer, a SaaS product manager, or someone working in a web development agency, you already know about the importance of User Acceptance Testing (UAT).
+User acceptance testing is a well know concept if you are a software developer, a SaaS product manager, or someone working in a web development agency, and you already know about the importance of user acceptance testing (UAT).
 It is a crucial part of any software project and a step that is skipped at your own peril.

 Before an application’s final launch or handover to the client, it undergoes one last test – the UAT.
 Why?
 Well without it, the rollout might be a complete disaster.
 A lot of SaaS product managers or developers might refer to this phase as “beta testing”, “end-user testing”, or “final testing”.
-However, whatever you call it, UAT is simply a process where multiple tests are done to ensure that the final product is successful.
-So before you deliver software projects to clients and fist pump the air, you’ll want to successfully complete the UAT first.
+However, whatever you call it, user acceptance testing is simply a process where multiple tests are done to ensure that the final product is successful.
+So before you deliver software projects to clients and fist pump the air, you’ll want to successfully complete the user acceptance testing first.

 The project team might think that the final app is according to the user requirements.
 Even the quality assurance team might agree.
 However, if the end-user feels that it is not the case, the end-user will not accept it.
 Thus, the project team will have to go back to the development phase and get the requirements right.
 The end-user does not necessarily have to be an outsider.
 Your team might be developing new software for the company’s human resource department or the finance team.
 In that case, your fellow employees will be part of the UAT testing.